 Cicero once said he wondered why two soothsayers chancing on each other in the street didn’t burst out laughing, knowing full well that they are both impostors.
 But self-professed mystic savants usually have their act down too well for that.
 And some, I’m sure, truly believe their own pronouncements.
 Maybe Steiner believed every word he uttered.
 If so, all the worse, for if he wasn’t a charlatan, then he was almost certainly a lunatic.
 We don’t need to split hairs, though.
 Whether or not he was clinically sane, it is frightening that anyone ever took him seriously, much less founded schools devoted to his doctrines.
 As I’ve suggested, part of the explanation must surely be that many of Steiner’s followers have read only a small — perhaps expurgated — selection of his works.
 They don’t know their man.
 But other, more committed followers surely have studied long and hard, and with a profound motive: They hope to obtain the spiritual rewards Steiner promised.
 This is, of course, understandable — salvation is a nearly universal human desire.
 For this reason alone, prophets have rarely lacked audiences.
-Disciples cluster around oracles — including the ones who want to hasten an apocalypse or two.
-We are drawn to the professed certainty of those who claim to know God’s will.
+Disciples cluster around oracles — including the ones, like Steiner, who want to hasten an apocalypse or two.
+We are drawn to the professed certainty of those who claim to know divine will.
 We value the supposedly empowering answers they offer us — even if we actually are being led astray, step after step, doctrine after doctrine, deeper and deeper into unreality.